glasswalk3r/rabbitmq-management-proxy/README.md

 5 examples, 0 failures
 ```

-The currently implementation of `access_spec.rb` uses http://localhost:15672 to connect to and run the validations.
+The currently implementation of uses http://localhost:15672 to connect to and run the validations.
 You will want to edit the `vhosts.txt` to add all the vhosts you want to monitor from RabbitMQ.

 ## BDD